What Is A Safety Plan?

 Safety plans are not something to be hidden away; they're meant to be used when needed.
 It’s important to keep your child’s plan in a safe and easily accessible place.
 Your child’s therapist will help them become more comfortable with their plan and keep it updated through regular Safety Plan check-ins.
 Parents also play a role in helping kids feel more comfortable using a Safety Plan.
 Parents and caregivers can work with their child’s therapist to learn the most helpful way to talk about the Safety Plan and check in on their child’s mood.

-At Mind Chicago, we work hand in hand with kids, teens, and their families to create personalized Safety Plans, provide compassionate support and therapeutic tools, and foster greater well-being.
+At Mind Chicago, we work hand-in-hand with kids, teens, and their families to create personalized Safety Plans, provide compassionate support and therapeutic tools, and foster greater well-being.

 If you have further questions or concerns, Mind Chicago is here to support you and your child every step of the way.